mediachain/mediachain/rfc/mediachain-rfc-1.md

 ### Entities and Artefacts

-There are two principal types of objects in the mediachain: entities and artefacts.
-An _Entity_ represents a person or organization who may associate with artefacts, for example by creating or posting a reference to the artefact. _Artefacts_ represent media works as tracked by the Mediachain.
+There are two principal types of objects in Mediachain: entities and artefacts.
+An _Entity_ represents a person or organization who may associate with artefacts, for example by creating or posting a reference to the artefact. _Artefacts_ represent media works as tracked by Mediachain.
 They can be images, video, text, or any other common media found in the Internet.

-In the Mediachain schema, entities are instances of data objects with their type field set to `entity` and a mandatory `name` field.
+In Mediachain schema, entities are instances of data objects with their type field set to `entity` and a mandatory `name` field.
 Artefacts are instances of data objects with their type field set to `artefact`, a mandatory name and optional `description` and creation